MSBochard/SQL-Projects/README.md

-# SQL-Projects
+# Madison Bochard's SQL Portfolio
-This repository contains SQL scripts I have completed.
-The prompts for each project come from SQL and Database courses I have taken as well as challenge problems I have found online as a way to continue working on my skill with SQL.
+Welcome!
+This repository contains examples of SQL code I have written.
+Take your time browsing this portfolio, and feel free to reach out if you have any questions.